Creamy Green Chile Chicken Soup

 - ground cumin powder

-- chicken breast - If you prefer chicken thigh meat, it's a great substitute!
+- cooked chicken – If you prefer chicken thigh meat, it’s a great substitute!
 Choose boneless and skinless.

 - chicken broth or stock

-- green chile - Hatch green chile is always my preference, but I can't always get it.
+- green chile – Hatch green chile is always my preference, but I can’t always get it.
+On photo day, I had 45 pounds of roasted Hatch green chile that we brought home from Las Cruces in September 2022.
+I have also used the Hatch green chile store to order fresh roasted and frozen green chile.
 You can use canned green chile, frozen green chile, or roasted, peeled, and chopped poblano chiles.

-- black beans - I like black beans in this chicken soup recipe, but you can substitute Mayocoba (Peruvian) beans, pintos, etc.
+- cannelini beans – I like dried cannelini beans, canned cannelini beans, or Peruvian mayocoba beans in this chicken soup recipe, but you can substitute black beans, red beans, pintos, etc.

 🔪 Instructions